Reference Apps On The iPad For Everything Imaginable

 by Readdle

-This is the best Shakespeare app for the iPad.
-This app has every play and poem Shakespeare has ever written.
-Repeat: the entire First Folio is on here.
-It has all the features of virtual books: auto-scrolling, clickable outline, and font customization.
-It also has a concordance and glossary so you can wade through that Shakespearean more easily.
-Furthermore, the app includes additional information and cliff notes on plot and character.
+This is an outstanding Shakespeare app for the iPad.
+The app includes every play and poem Shakespeare has ever written.
+Shakespeare's entire First Folios and Quartos are in this app, even showing how they were published in his time.
+It has all the features of virtual books: auto-scrolling, a clickable outline, and font customization.
+Shakespeare Pro also has a concordance and glossary for easier browsing of his work.
+Furthermore, Shakespeare Pro includes additional information and cliff notes on plot and character.

 Google Earth